Top Level Research at the Helmholtz-Zentrum Dresden Rossendorf

 from science and economy.

-In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has three other research sites: Leipzig, Freiberg, and Grenoble.
+In addition to its headquarters in Dresden, the Helmholtz-Zentrum Dresden-Rossendorf has four other research sites: Grenoble/France, Freiberg, Leizpig, and Schenefeld near Hamburg.
 A secondary site in Dresden is located at the university hospital.

 Projects for the Future

-In order to prepare the Helmholtz center in Dresden even better for the future four large building projects are currently in progress: a Center for High Power Radiation Sources, a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamlines" at the European XFEL in Hamburg.
+In order to prepare the Helmholtz center in Dresden even better for the future four large projects are currently in progress: Petawatt laser systems at the ELBE Center for High Power Radiation Sources, a Center for Radiopharmaceutical Tumor Research, the project DRESDYN, and the "Helmholtz International Beamlines" at the European XFEL in Hamburg.

-The Helmholtz Association promotes promising and innovative research collaborations between Helmholtz centers, universities and other academic partners at home and abroad.
-We are actively involved in two Helmholtz Alliances, two virtual institutes and two roadmap processes for research infrastructures.
-HZDR also hosts the Helmholtz Research School NanoNet and is part of the Helmholtz-Russia Joint Research Groups.
+The Helmholtz Association promotes innovative research collaborations between Helmholtz centers, universities and further academic partners at home and abroad.
+The HZDR is actively involved in the Helmholtz Alliance LIMTECH, two Helmholtz Virtual Institutes and several roadmap processes for research infrastructures as well as Helmholtz cross program initiatives.
+HZDR also hosts the Helmholtz Research School NanoNet.

-To concentrate competencies and share expertise efficiently, the HZDR works closely with regional and national partners.
-HZDR thus collaborates with numerous research facilities in Dresden and is also active in national associations and competence networks.
+To concentrate competencies and share expertise efficiently, the HZDR works closely with national and international Partners inside and outside the Helmholtz Association.
+The Center thus is active in many important associations and competence networks.